WindhoverLabs/airliner/docs/requirements/README.md

     cat ~/.ssh/wh_github.pub|xclip -i -selection clipboard

 Log into github and go to account settings, and click on the `SSH and GPG keys` navigation tab on the left.
 On the right, click on the `New SSH Key` button.
 On the form that pops, give the SSH Key a `title` that corresponds to the machine on which the ubuntu 18.04 is installed.
 Inside the `key` text area, paste the public key that is stored in your clipboard.
 Hit the `Add SSH Key` button to add your ssh key on github.
-Now you should be able to access any reposition that you ohave authenticated access to.
+Now you should be able to access any github repository that you have authenticated access to from your local git repo.

 ## Git Clone
 Create a project directory where you will store your projects.
 Say that it is `~/src` folder.